Skip to content

 python hello-litellm.py ModelResponse(id='chatcmpl-9877dfe6-6f1d-483f-a392-d791b89c75d6', created=1739495162, model='klusterai/Meta-Llama-3.3-70B-Instruct-Turbo', object='chat.completion', system_fingerprint=None, choices=[Choices(finish_reason='stop', index=0, message=Message(content='The capital of California is Sacramento.', role='assistant', tool_calls=None, function_call=None, provider_specific_fields={'refusal': None}, refusal=None))], usage=Usage(completion_tokens=8, prompt_tokens=48, total_tokens=56, completion_tokens_details=None, prompt_tokens_details=None), service_tier=None, prompt_logprobs=None)

 That's it!
 You've successfully integrated LiteLLM with the kluster.ai API.
-Continue on to learn how to experiment with more advanced features of LiteLLM.
+Continue to learn how to experiment with more advanced features of LiteLLM.

 messages = [